VishalPython1594/ML-Project-Credit-Risk-Prediction/README.md

 📌 Risk-Based Interest Rate Adjustments → Charge higher interest rates for high-risk borrowers.
 📌 Customer Segmentation → Group borrowers into risk categories for personalized financial products.

+## 🤝 Contributing
+Contributions are welcome!
+Feel free to submit a pull request if you have improvements or new features.

+## 📜 License
+This project is licensed under the MIT License.

 ## 📩 Contact & Support
 📧 Email: vishal1594@outlook.com